-If you want, you can even get one that hangs out your kitchen window.
+If you want, I highly recommend getting one that hangs out your kitchen window.
 This means fresh herbs whenever you’re cooking!
 Not only does it look fantastic, it has a practical use, too.
 No more dried herbs in your pasta.

-You can also check my indoor herb garden ideas in pictures for inspiration.
+You can also check my indoor garden ideas with fresh herbs in pictures for inspiration.

 You can also grow mushrooms at home – check this post to find out how to grow portobellas indoors.